drausin/libri-experiments/experiments/exp01/README.md

 (by Prometheus) memory usage, indicating that logging doesn't seem to contribute significantly to page cache.

-In **trial 10**, we bumped the UDP up to 256K and monitored the latencies and memory usage.
+In **trial 10**, we bumped the UPD up to 256K and monitored the latencies and memory usage.
 For most of the experiment duration, we the cluster had reasonable Put & Get latencies (~500ms & 400ms for p95, respectively), but at around 13:35, they started running out of page cache (see [this Prometheus screenshot](trial10/img/Pod.MemoryPageCache.png)), and the latency performance